HarryKodden/guest-idp/README.md

 ### Workflow: Institute student enrollment

 The institute administrator logs in with his administrator email in combination with his password and then he is presented with follwoing options:
-a) Change his own password
+* Change his own password
-b) Invite a student by entering following details:
+* Invite a student by entering following details:
   * firstname
   * lastname
   * email ( this is personal email address of the student)

-ad b) workflow invite student.
-Upon entry of above details, the system generates 2 additional attributes:
+* Upon entry of above details, the system generates 2 additional attributes:
   * password
   * uid: This uid is in the form of email address:

 ```
 <firstname>.<lastname>@<institute-shortname>.<guest-idp>
 ```

-By inviting a student, the systeme create an identity in the people branch of this institute and sends an invitation email to the person with a initial one-time-password.
+By inviting a student, the system creates an identity in the people branch of this institute and sends an invitation email to the person with a the initial generated one-time-password.
-That generated password is also stored in the person details record.

 ### Workflow: Student accepting the invitation email